Harvard/Berklee Dual Degree Program

 In the fourth year, you'll complete all requirements for the A.B. degree at Harvard.
 In your fifth year of study*, you'll complete all requirements for the M.M. or M.A. degree from Berklee.

-Berklee's M.M. and M.A. programs include those in scoring for film, television, and video games; global entertainment and music business; music production, technology, and innovation; contemporary performance; and music therapy.
+Berklee's M.M. and M.A. programs include those in scoring for film, television, and video games; global entertainment and music business; music production, technology, and innovation; and contemporary performance.

 For more information about this program, contact the Graduate Studies Department at firstname.lastname@example.org.